mchrist96/mchrist96/_posts/2021-10-16-Spotify-Wrapped-Analysis.md

 Delete From ListeningHistory Where msPlayed <10000
 ```

 What is now left is the data I wish to use in my analysis.
-The first three questions I had can easily be answered using basic SQL quereies.
+The first three questions I had can easily be answered using basic SQL queries.

 To find out how many different artists and tracks I listened to and how long I listened per play on average (in seconds) we can run the following query.
 ```sql